I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 It was in one of those spans.

-But I I do remember that that video was all over televis, and f feminists were not happy because she had turned to the arms of a man in a time of suffering, distress, and discomfort, and she's crying and so forth.
+And feminists were not happy because she had turned to the arms of a man in a time of suffering, distress, and discomfort, and she's crying and so forth.

-Which of course just inspired me to play the video and the audio of it all the more.
+This was setting the movement back, which, of course, just inspired me to play the video and the audio of it all the more.

-Holt says we keep having a conversation.
+Holt says, we keep having a conversation.

 Are we changing, though, as a culture?